shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/workflows/pipeline-tutorial.md

 Ask questions and learn how other studios are using Toolkit over at the [shotgun-dev Google Group](https://groups.google.com/a/shotgunsoftware.com/forum/#!forum/shotgun-dev).
 Be sure to subscribe to stay up to date with the latest posts!

 If there are features or workflows that you feel are outside of the default integrations, then you can always write your own apps.
-[Here is an excellent document](https://support.shotgunsoftware.com/entries/95440137) to help you get started writing your first app.
+[Here is an excellent document](https://developer.shotgridsoftware.com/2e5ed7bb/?title=Developing+apps) to help you get started writing your first app.

-As always, if you have additional questions about this tutorial or about {% include product %} or the Toolkit platform in general, feel free to [submit a ticket](https://support.shotgunsoftware.com/hc/en-us/requests/new).
+As always, if you have additional questions about this tutorial or about {% include product %} or the Toolkit platform in general, [reach out to the community](https://community.shotgridsoftware.com/c/pipeline/6).